tahabinzafar/Guessing_game/readme.md

 # Guessing Game

 ## Description
 The Guessing Game is a simple two-player game where one large language model asks questions to another LLM to guess the answer.
-The game consists of 5 rounds, and at the end of each round, the result is displayed to indicate which model wins the round.
+The game consists of 5 rounds, and the result is displayed at the end to indicate which model wins the game.

 ## Installation
 1. Clone this repository.